Online Learning

 Online education has helped women overcome geographical barriers and has allowed them pursue an online course from any university in the world.
 This will help break the existing gender bias and promote a better, inclusive society.

 Even though we have milestones to reach, more women and girls are getting the same opportunities as men and boys.
 They are breaking societal barriers and making a mark in underrepresented fields like science, technology, engineering and other technical roles.
-The gender gap is alarming, however, with improved opportunities, women and girls can create an impact in the STEM world.
+The gender gap is wide, however, with improved opportunities, women and girls can create an impact in the STEM world.

 Disclaimer